 This post contains affiliate links, and I will be compensated if you make a purchase after clicking on my links.
 For more information, please see my disclosures.

-This fig preserves recipe uses only four simple ingredients and four mason jars per batch.
+This recipe for strawberry fig preserves uses only four simple ingredients and four mason jars per batch.
 For best results, my mom recommends making only one batch at a time.
 And I highly recommend taking my mom’s advice when it comes to cooking!

 - 3 cups of fresh figs (about 40 figs, washed with stems removed)